danbev/learning-ai/notes/transformers.md

 position encoding.
 I've written about this is [vector-embeddings.md](./vector-embeddings.md).
 So we have our input matrix which in our case is a 4x512 matrix, where each is one of the tokens in the input sentence.
-We take this matrix and make 3
+We take this matrix and make 4 copies but we will only focus on the first three for now:
-copies:
 ```
  +--------+          +-------+
  | Input  | -------> | Query |